learnyou/lysa/README.md

 ## Git

 The git repo is hosted on GitLab.
 If you have a GitLab account, the easiest thing to do is to fork the repo with GitLab, and then submit a merge request.
+If you have a Git**Hub** account, you can log into Git**Lab** with your Git**Hub** account.

 ![](http://i.imgur.com/0IAINpq.png)

-If you don't use GitLab, and don't want to make a GitLab account, then you can host your git repository elsewhere (such as Gitorious or GitHub), and then [open an issue](https://gitlab.com/lysa/lysa/issues/new) with a link to the repository.
-It's recommended that you copy & paste the diff into the issue, because pharpend will be less grumpy if you do.
+If you don't use GitLab, and don't want to make a GitLab account, then you can host your git repository elsewhere (such as Gitorious or GitHub), and then email pharpend <<pharpend2@gmail.com>> with a link to the repository.
+It's recommended that you copy & paste the diff into the email, because pharpend will be less grumpy if you do.
 To generate the diff, run

 ```
 git remote add upstream git@gitlab.com:lysa/lysa.git